mandykoh/piper/README.md

 ## Introduction

-Piper uses constructs inspired by [LINQ](https://en.wikipedia.org/wiki/Language_Integrated_Query) to make it easy to construct lazily-evaluated, pipeline style processing code.
+Piper uses constructs inspired by [LINQ](https://en.wikipedia.org/wiki/Language_Integrated_Query) to make it easy to build lazily-evaluated, pipeline style processing code.

 As Go doesn’t have generics, Piper is reflection based, and thus loses some static type checking/inference to do what it does.